Digitising VHS Tapes

 I have been told that Network Ten Australia do not have any content before 1992.

-A 6 head Hi-Fi player is preferred as more heads means the video quality will be better and the player will be able to track the tape much better too.
+A 6 head Hi-Fi VCR is preferred as more heads means the video quality will be better and the player will be able to track the tape much better too.

-VHS players with s-video or better are harder to find and more expensive but reasonable video can be had from composite output with a quality cable.
-If the player has sharpen image processing this is a bonus.
+VCRs with S-Video or better are harder to find and more expensive but reasonable video can be had from composite output with a quality cable.

 A remote is also handy as sometimes functions are only accessible on the remote control.